mishraatul549/EntryManagement/README.md

 2. No object is found,in that case user is not checkedIn .
 So we send user back to the checkout page with error message like "user       didn't checked".

-2. Also there is an admin panel from where the admin of the organization can make changes to the databsae when required.It requires userId and password to have access to it.
+B. Also there is an admin panel from where the admin of the organization can make changes to the databsae when required.It requires userId and password to have access to it.

-3. I haven't provide the priavte details like credential of sms and email services.
+C. I haven't provide the priavte details like credential of sms and email services.
 The whole project is fully commented for better understanding.